Last updated on January 27, 2022

 Yes, making a solid relationship through the network is really your net worth.

-In 2015 I could meet some amazing people from the blogging world, some are indeed prominent personalities in their respective field of blogging.
+In 2015 I could meet some amazing people from the blogging world, some are indeed prominent personalities in their respective fields.
 One such person is Jaco Alberts, our guest author for today.

 He is a blogger and freelance writer from Durban, South Africa.
 He is a loving husband and father to two lovely daughters.
 He is fascinated by our thinking patterns and the effect that our thinking has on our everyday lives.
 He doesn’t believe in “building castles in the sky”, but love to keep it practical.Making a solid relationship with like-minded people through the network is really your net worth.
 Read more #Philipscom Click To Tweet